icostan/huveragy/README.md

 ### in Markdown pages

-A bit more compicated since Hugo does not allow mixing of Markdown and code/variables but rest assured, I've got this for you.
+A bit more complicated since Hugo does not allow mixing of Markdown and code/variables but rest assured, I've got this for you.
 Note the `.` (dot) after `(.Get 0)`, that is important, that is Hugo's context.

-First of all, create a `shortcode` called `partial` with the follosing content.
+First of all, create a `shortcode` called `partial` with the following content.

 ```shell
 mkdir -p layouts/shortcodes